 SciScan is Scientifica's award-winning two-photon acquisition software designed and built by Scientifica in collaboration with researchers.

 Scientifica’s multiphoton hardware is also fully integrated into Vidriotech's ScanImage software packages.
-This software is developed by researchers at the HHMI Janelia Farm research campus specifically for neuroscience applications.
+Originally developed at Cold Spring Harbour Laboratories and the HHMI Janelia Research Campus, this software is continually developed to add and enhance features for data collection, specifically for neuroscience applications.

 The HyperScope is compatible with other custom software packages, due to the use of industry standard interfaces.